ShayJordan/shay.github.io/_posts/2025-01-04-twenty-years-of-kuk-sool-part-2.md

 	<figcaption>My parents supporting me at my promotion to PSBN.</figcaption>
 </figure>

 Of course, I also have my instructors to thank for everything too.
 They have truly been the best role models anyone could ever ask for, and without them and their inspiration, I wouldn't be there.
-My original instructors are still actively training today as masters, with Master Martin ranked as an executive 8th degree master who oversees the practise of Kuk Sool nationally as well as travelling overseas to places like the Netherlands to support the growth and teaching of Kuk Sool over there, and KSN Jon and PSBN Dave are now both Pyuhng Kwahn Jahng Nims (fifth degree masters), testing for sixth degree.
+My original instructors are still actively training today as masters, with Master Martin ranked as an executive eighth degree master who oversees the practise of Kuk Sool nationally as well as travelling overseas to places like the Netherlands to support the growth and teaching of Kuk Sool over there, and KSN Jon and PSBN Dave are now Pyuhng Kwahn Jahng Nim and Joo Im Kwahn Jahng Nim (fifth degree and sixth degree masters respectively), with Master Jon currently testing for sixth degree.

 <figure>
 	<a href="/images/KSW_Shay.jpg"><img src="/images/KSW_Shay.jpg"></a>